 Static analyzed code risks - NEW!

 Sprkl integrates with SAST tools by leveraging a generated SARIF file and instruments the risks discovered with that tool.
-All you need to do is provide the SARIF file which you generated using a static analysis tool (i.e. - Semgrep, Snyk).
+All you need to do is provide the which (i.e. - , ).
 Then, you will be able to see the spans of risks in the SARIF file that actually executed during runtime.

 Provide the path to the SARIF file to Sprkl CLI using the flag "--sarif".